SebRinnebach/lettersfromdad/lettersfromdad.md

 This clash of "normals" can lead to misunderstandings.
 For example, in some cultures, it's normal to slurp your soup loudly to show you're enjoying it.
 In others, that would be considered super rude.
 Neither way is right or wrong – they're just different normals.

 But here's the cool part: when you understand that everyone has their own "normal," you can start asking questions and learning about others.
 It's like being a detective, uncovering the mysteries of different ways of life.
-And that, my dear Watson, is how you become a master of getting along with all sorts of people!
+That way you become a master of getting along with all sorts of people!

 NORMAL AND HAPPINESS: AN UNEXPECTED PAIR